wilsonmar/wilsonmar.github.io/_posts/2018-08-15-salesforce-nonprofit.md

    "Your matching rule NPSP Contact Personal Email Match for identifying duplicate records has been activated and is now ready to use.

+8. Determine whether Aloha has been enabled via the Subscriber Overview page that comes with the LMA application.

 ## Model of Relationships among Data Objects

 Internally, data values are stored within "objects" that hold data, like a tab within a spreadsheet.